-Maybe I am over reacting.
+Maybe I am overreacting.
 It is ‘Overlooking Garden’ and ’21 minutes from downtown’, but hopefully you can see the point.
 On mobile or tablet and sometimes desktop, the end of the Airbnb title may be cut off.

 Airbnb appears to favor listings with longer titles.
-The maximum length of any title is 50 words so get to it or within a few characters of it.
+The maximum length of any title is 50 characters so get to it or within a few characters of it.
 Refer to Figure 10 of this Airbnb search analysis.

 - Studio, Condo, Townhouse, apartment, home, house, etc.